JoelRobbinsAI/thinking_partner/README.md

 The current development scheduler runs Consolidation only after every fourth complete cognitive cycle.

-Canonical Memory has not yet been implemented.
+The destination for Consolidation is temporary until Canonical Memory is implemented.

 ---